wealdtech/ethdo/docs/usage.md

 `ethdo wallet export` exports the wallet and all of its accounts.
 Options for exporting a wallet include:
   - `wallet`: the name of the wallet to export (defaults to "primary")
-  - `exportpassphrase`: the passphrase with which to encrypt the wallet backup
+  - `passphrase`: the passphrase with which to encrypt the wallet backup

 ```sh
 $ ethdo wallet export --wallet="Personal wallet" --exportpassphrase="my export secret"